 Yacon Pineapple Slaw

-This is a recipe that we’ve made since first growing yacon and we keep returning to it.
-An easy fresh and unusual winter salad.
+This recipe we’ve made since first growing yacon and we keep returning to it.
+An easy fresh and unusual winter salad it’s a novel addition to the Thanksgiving table.

 1 medium fresh pineapple